SgtSilvio/gradle-structure/README.md

 - `example-app-server-database`
 - `example-app-server-rest-api`

-Even though all project names are fully qualified, you can still use short project names in task paths on the command line.
+Even though all project names are fully qualified, you can still use short project names in task paths.
-The following list shows the path of the `build` task for each project:
+The following list shows the command line path of the `build` task for each project:
 - `./gradlew :build`
 - `./gradlew :model:build`
 - `./gradlew :client:build`